Cover Image for Best Dating App Photos for Men UK: A Data-Backed Guide

-We're looking at the numbers: data from academic studies, dating app reports, and user behaviour.
-By the end of this article, you will know exactly which types of dating app photos are statistically proven to work and have a clear plan to get them.
+We're cutting through the noise and looking at the hard numbers: statistics from academic studies and UK user data.
+By the end of this guide, you won't just know which types of dating app photos are proven to work for men in the UK.
+You'll also learn app-specific strategies for Tinder and Hinge and how to test your photos for maximum results.

 The Big Picture: Why Your Photos are 90% of Your Dating Success